grahammendick/navigation/README.md

   );
 };
 ```
-In the next scene, you access the data from the `NavigationContext`.
+In the next scene, you access the data from the `NavigationEvent`.
 The Navigation router passes strongly-typed data.
 Here, the size is a number.

 ## [React Native](https://grahammendick.github.io/navigation/documentation/native/hello-world.html)
 `npm install navigation navigation-react navigation-react-native`